microgrid/Simulink-microgrid/README.md

 * Give methods for simplifying the planning and resource-assessment phase.

 ## How to run
-Open the file simulink-microgrid, open the simulink file 'Microgrid_24h_Simulation.mdl' and in the subfile src open the file 'main.mat'.
-Then run the 'main.mat' file and follow the instructions (Be careful, you have to open the simulink before you can run the main file).
+Open the file simulink-microgrid then open the simulink file 'Microgrid_24h_Simulation.mdl' and in the subfile src open the file 'main.mat'.
+You can now, run the 'main.mat' file and follow the instructions (Be careful, you have to open the simulink before you can run the main file).

+## Compiling
+The time of the compilation is greatly impacted by the performance of your computer.

+## Supported operating systems
+Windows, Linux and Mac are supported by this simulation.
+When you run the 'main.mat' file, a popup box let you choose between different OS.

+## Input Data of the simulink
+The different inputs data are located in the file simulink-microgrid/database.

 ## To Do

-- [ ] The simulation crashes.
+- [x] The simulation crashes.
 - [ ] Enhance the readme
   * Explain how to run the simulation
   * Write about compiling
   * write about supported operating systems
   * Add usefull links to prior knowledge for this simulation, such as using excel and matlab together.
-- [x] Create a GUI in order to control and cisualize the simulation
+- [x] Create a GUI in order to control and visualize the simulation
 - [x] Make the GUI dynamic
 - [ ] Implement the integration of a backup in the simulink
 - [ ] Create a wiki